-Invested in capital assets consists of capital assets, net of accumulated depreciation.
+Net investment in capital assets consists of capital assets, net of accumulated depreciation.

-Restricted net position result when constraints placed on net position use are either externally imposed by creditors, grantors, contributors, and the like, or imposed by law through constitutional provisions or enabling legislation.
+Restricted net position results when constraints placed on net position use are either externally imposed by creditors, grantors, contributors, and the like, or imposed by law through constitutional provisions or enabling legislation.